AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module9/ex4.md

 # 9.4 Retrieve Datasets in Platform

-As part of the GTM Rule configuration, we'll define rules that will send behavioral and profile data to Platform.
-When defining a tag and trigger in GTM to send behavioral and/or profile data to Adobe Experience Platform, we'll need to define some variables in GTM:
+As part of the Google Tag Manager Rule configuration, we'll define rules that will send behavioral and profile data to Platform.
+When defining a tag and trigger in Google Tag Manager to send behavioral and/or profile data to Adobe Experience Platform, we'll need to define some variables in Google Tag Manager:

-* **Adobe Organization ID/IMS Org ID**
+* `Adobe Organization ID/IMS Org ID`
-* **DCS Streaming Endpoint**
+* `DCS Streaming Endpoint`
-* **Profile Dataset ID** & **Profile Schema Reference**
+* `Profile Dataset ID` & `Profile Schema Reference`
-* **Experience Event Dataset ID** & **Experience Event Schema Reference**
+* `Experience Event Dataset ID` & `Experience Event Schema Reference`

-We'll go into Platform to retrieve most of that information, to then fill out the below table and configure it in GTM.
+We'll go into Platform to retrieve most of that information, to then fill out the below table and configure it in Google Tag Manager.

 | Name | GTM Variable Name | Constant Value |
 | ------------- | ------------- | ------------- |